Banning tipping is still controversial, but it's gaining in popularity. Is it right for your restaurant?

-In the United States, it is customary to offer a tip of 10 to 30 percent for good service after being served a cup of coffee or a meal.
+In the United States, it is customary to offer a tip of 10% to 30% for good service after being served drinks or a meal.
 This tradition is also the way most servers earn a livable wage.
 In many states, the minimum wage for a server is as low as $2.13.
-Tipping in America has experienced a surge and decline over the years, though.
+Tipping in America has experienced surges and declines over the years.

 Benefits of tipping

-A tip could be as high as 30, 40 or 50 percent if a server performs exceptionally well, so this can encourage your staff to work hard to treat every guest well.
+A tip could be as high as 30% to 50% if a server performs exceptionally well, so this can encourage your staff to work hard to treat every guest well.
 It's a traditional reward system.

 The other side of tipping

 Tipping doesn't always shake out equally.
-You cannot guarantee that every customer will tip at least 20 percent, and some customers feel it is their right to not tip at all, which leaves a server with lost wages.
-Tips that are shared with kitchen staff are generally lower than what servers get out of it, but it makes sense when you consider hourly wages – kitchen staff usually gets the federal minimum wage, while servers make 60 to 75 percent less.
+You cannot guarantee that every customer will tip at least 20%, and some customers feel it is their right to not tip at all, which leaves a server with lost wages.
+Tips that are shared with kitchen staff are generally lower than what servers get out of it, but it makes sense when you consider hourly wages – kitchen staff usually gets the federal minimum wage, while servers make 60% to 75% less.